nicoverbruggen/phpmon/README.md

 > If this software has been useful to you, I ask that you **please star the repository**, that way I know that the software is being used.
-Also, please consider leaving [a one-time donation](https://nicoverbruggen.be/sponsor) to support the project.
+Also, please consider leaving [a one-time donation](https://nicoverbruggen.be/sponsor) to support the project, as this is something I make in my free time. **Thank you!** ⭐️
-> You can also send me [feedback](https://twitter.com/nicoverbruggen) if the app came in handy.<br>**Thank you!** ⭐️

 <h1 align="center"><b>PHP Monitor</b> (phpmon)</h1>